Chat Button

 The Office of Financial Aid will put together a financial aid package that comes as close as possible to meeting your need.
 One of the key factors, in addition to need, that determines the amount of aid that a student can receive in an academic year is availability of funds.
 As a result, the total dollars awarded to you may fall short of the amount for which you are eligible.
 Charter Oak, like most schools, will not be able to meet full need as demonstrated by many aid applicants without self-help aid (i.e., student loans).
 Therefore, it is very important to meet our application priority date to receive the maximum amount of grant aid available.

-Financial aid applications are processed on a rolling basis and in the order in which they become complete until the financial aid deadline.
+Financial aid applications are processed on a rolling basis and in the order in which they become complete.
+We recommend that students log into their "MyCharterOak" account to access timely information regarding financial aid, including deadlines, disbursement schedules, forms and policies.